livebook-dev/livebook/README.md

 The following environment variables configure Livebook:

+  * LIVEBOOK_COOKIE - sets a cookie for the web application distributed node

   * LIVEBOOK_IP - sets the ip address to start the web application on.
 Must be a valid IPv4 or IPv6 address.

   * LIVEBOOK_PASSWORD - sets a password that must be used to access Livebook.
 Must be at least 12 characters.
 Defaults to token authentication.